RavirajNavale-Github/proof-of-concepts/POC-Morgan.md

 # Introduction

 Morgan is a popular HTTP request logger middleware for Node.js.
-It simplifies logging requests to the console or a file, making it easier to debug and monitor web applications.
-Morgan provides various logging formats, supports custom formats, and can log requests to a file.
+It simplifies logging requests to the console, making it easier to debug and monitor web applications.
+Morgan provides various logging formats, supports custom formats.
 This documentation provides an overview of Morgan, including installation, setup, and examples of using different logging formats.
 It also includes a scenario demonstrating the use of all HTTP methods.

 # Requirements